murielg/plant-tracker/README.md

 The main goal of this project was to build an app that implements custom layouts, as well as the navigation features.

 ## Features
-- Single-activity architecture with Navigation component to manage fragment transitions and operations
+- Single-activity architecture with Navigation component to manage fragment transitions and operations.
-- Presentation layer made of a a fragment per screen, with a shared ViewModel
+- Presentation layer made of one fragment per screen, with a shared ViewModel.
 - Reactive UIs with encapsulated LiveData and Data Binding.
-- Room Database and Coroutines
+- Room Database and Coroutines.

 ### Screens
 1. Login screen